-Last updated on June 15th, 2021 at 01:57 pm
+Last updated on November 22nd, 2017 at 12:22 pm

 Some examples might help to clarify the differences between the principal of financial debts and the MPrin of a technical debt.
-The examples to come in the next four posts illustrate the unique properties of MPrins of technical debts.
+The examples to come in the next four posts are designed to illustrate the unique properties of MPrins of technical debts.

 - Changes internally within the enterprise